arunpraba/reactjs.org/src/content/reference/react/useReducer.md

 ### `dispatch` function {/*dispatch*/}

-The `dispatch` function returned by `useReducer` enables you update the state to a different value and trigger a re-render.
+The `dispatch` function returned by `useReducer` enables you to update the state to a different value and trigger a re-render.
 You need to pass the action as the only argument to the `dispatch` function:

 ```js
 const [state, dispatch] = useReducer(reducer, { age: 42 });